wahaj-uddeen/Wahaj-uddeen-/README.md

 # Hi I am Wahaj Uddeen Ahmad
-I believe that in today’s rapidly changing world, the future of humanity lies in harmonizing environmental sustainability with technological advancement.
+Being an Environmental Engineer believe that in today’s rapidly changing world, the future of humanity lies in harmonizing environmental sustainability with technological advancement.
 Let’s build solutions that respect both nature and innovation.
-A part from sustainability I also have passion for music and programming (biggner in programming).
+Along with Engineering and Sustainability I also have passion for music and programming (biggner in programming).
 # Currently working on
 * Scholarships for masters.
 * My portfolio website.